“Like a regular gym to get physically fit, cognitive fitness requires constant practise as well because thinking isn’t a set but a dynamic state”

 Other addictive and extra-organisational behaviours, such as drinking, smoking, drugs and domestic violence (all of which can be intensified by workplace practices) can cost organisations tens of thousands per employee.
 Read more 'Work is killing us'.

+Up to 85% fails to achieve permanent change or unable to apply their learnings.
 In the U.S. $160 billion is spend on leadership development annually.
-Fifteen percent or $144 billion is wasted, just on leadership development alone.
+That equals to $144 billion that is wasted, just on leadership development alone.

 Why is this?